Who Are We?

 Barbara Cuthbert – Chair and Spokesperson

 Barbara is our Chief Enthusiasm Officer.
-She works with her structural engineer husband in their planning and engineering consultancy.
+She has a strong background in urban planning, and works with her structural engineer husband in their planning and engineering consultancy.

 My role opens up Auckland to me and my bike, and puts me in touch with the huge groundswell of popular support for cycling and the desire of so many Aucklanders to transform our city into a place where riding a bike is valued, safe and easy for all ages.’

 Paul is a Chartered Accountant with over 12 years experience in the telecommunications and technology industry, and a small business owner.

 Jolisa grew up biking to school in Papatoetoe, and has lived and biked in Christchurch, Tokyo, New York City, and New Haven, CT.
-With a background in advocacy and literature, she is Bike Auckland’s policy strategist and web editor.
+With a background in advocacy and literature, she is also Bike Auckland’s policy strategist, communications manager, and web editor.

 Max is a transport engineer who has been our ‘infrastructure guru’ for eight years.
 ‘As an everyday cyclist since my school days in Germany, I am keen on seeing Auckland become more friendly to this marvellous form of transport – one new cycleway at a time.’
 (Note: if you’ve ever traveled on the hot pink Lightpath, thank Max – that’s his baby!)